Location: US 29 at Hicone Rd., north of Greensboro

 Original Date Cast: 1952

-On March 6, 1781, Cornwallis’s army clashed at Adam Weitzell’s Mill with advance elements of Nathanael Greene’s Southern Army commanded by Col. Otho Holland Williams.
-Greene had crossed the Dan River back into North Carolina in the third week of February.
-He dispatched Williams with the army’s light infantry, mostly Maryland and Delaware Continentals, as well as several hundred Virginia riflemen led by William Preston and Hugh Crockett, to reconnoiter Cornwallis’s location.
-Cornwallis similarly dispatched a light corps, consisting of 1,000 infantry and cavalry jointly led by Lt.
+On March 6, 1781, elements of Lord Charles Cornwallis’s army clashed with light troops of Maj.
+Gen. Nathanael Greene’s Southern Army commanded by Col. Otho Holland Williams at Adam Weitzell’s Mill on Reedy Creek.
+Maj.
+General Greene crossed the Dan River back into North Carolina in the third week of February.
+He dispatched Colonel Williams with the Maryland and Delaware Continentals, Lt.
+Col. “Light Horse Harry” Lee’s Legion, 3rd Continental Dragoons, and several hundred Virginia riflemen to locate and harass the British Army.
+Lord Cornwallis similarly dispatched a light corps consisting of one thousand infantry and cavalry of the 23rd, 33rd, and 71st Regiments, Jaegers, British Legion, and the Royal Artillery jointly led by Lt.
 Col. James Webster and Lt.
 Col. Banastre Tarleton.
+Their goal was to catch and destroy the Patriot detachment.

-The British determined Williams’s position on March 4, after the engagement at Clapp’s Mill.
-Cornwallis’s men realized that Williams was separated from Greene’s army by the waters of Reedy Fork Creek.
-If the British positioned their forces between Williams and the ford at Weitzell’s Mill, they could effectively eliminate a large portion of Greene’s force.
+The British located Colonel Williams’s position on March 4, after a successful engagement at Clapp’s Mill.
+The British recognized that Colonel Williams was separated from Maj.
+General Greene’s army by the waters of Reedy Fork Creek.
+If the British positioned their forces between the Patriots and the ford at Weitzell’s Mill, they could effectively eliminate a large portion of Maj.
+General Greene’s force.

-Having crossed the ford, Williams decided to make a defensive stand.
-The Continentals provided the main line of defense while the Virginia riflemen and dragoons from Lee’s Legion and the 3rd Continental Light Dragoons protected the flanks.
+Having crossed the ford, Colonel Williams decided to make a defensive stand.
+The Continentals provided the main line of defense while the riflemen and dragoons crossed and protected the flanks.
 The first British assault across the creek failed, but a second, personally led by Lt.
 Col. Webster, forced the Americans to retreat.
-In his memoirs, Lee stated that the Virginia riflemen, who could “hit an apple on a ramrod at 150 yards,” fired multiple times at Webster at only thirty paces without killing him.
-The fighting left thirty British soldiers lying wounded or killed.
-Lee’s Legion lost two killed and three wounded, while eight Virginians died and seventeen were wounded.
+In his memoirs, Lt.
+Colonel Lee stated that the Virginia riflemen, who could “hit an apple on a ramrod at 150 yards,” fired multiple times at Webster at only thirty paces [25 yards] without killing him.
+The riflemen fired from cover inside a schoolhouse.
+Even at that close range, and safe from enemy fire, every shot missed.

-Nine days later, Williams and Webster met again on the field at Guilford Courthouse.
-In the decisive final moments of the battle, Williams’s Maryland Continentals and Webster’s 33rd Regiment of Foot engaged in hand-to-hand combat before the American forces withdrew.
-Webster received severe wounds to both his thigh and chest from which he died two weeks later.
-Williams survived the battle and the war and served as a naval customs officer in Baltimore until his death in 1794.
+Nine days later, Colonel Williams and Lt.
+Colonel Webster met again on the field at Guilford Courthouse.
+In the decisive final moments of the battle, Colonel Williams’s Delaware and Maryland Continentals and Lt.
+Colonel Webster’s 33rd Regiment of Foot engaged in hand-to-hand combat before the American forces withdrew.
+Lt.
+Colonel Webster received severe wounds to both his thigh and chest from which he died two weeks later.
+Colonel Williams survived the battle and the war and served as a naval customs officer in Baltimore until he died in 1794.

 There has been considerable debate over the correct spelling of the mill owner’s name.
-Although Lee gave the name as Wetzell, all other sources refer to the family as Weitzell or Weitzel.
+Although Lt.
+Colonel Lee gave the name as Wetzell, all other sources refer to the family as Weitzell or Weitzel.
 The name was later Anglicized to Whitesell.
-Henry Weitzell, Adam’s son, commanded a company of Guilford County militia during the Revolution, and owned the mill after the war.
+Henry Weitzell, Adam’s son, commanded the company of Guilford County militia during the Revolution, and owned the mill after the war.

 References: